-How are classrooms, studios, and other spaces going to be cleaned and sanitized?
+How are classrooms, studios, and other spaces being cleaned and sanitized?

 The Office of Facilities Management is carefully following guidelines from the Centers for Disease Control and Prevention (CDC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) to improve the indoor air quality and circulation across campus.
 Annual and preventative maintenance on the building equipment by Facilities is further providing the best performance of the building HVAC systems.

-In campus spaces that have mechanical ventilation (HVAC), Facilities will maximize the outside air in all these HVAC systems and increase air filtration with the installation of high-density filters.
-All the systems will run at a minimum of two hours before and after occupancy.
+In campus spaces that have mechanical ventilation (HVAC), Facilities is maximizing the outside air in all these HVAC systems and increasing air filtration with the installation of high-density filters.
+All the systems are running at a minimum of two hours before and after occupancy.
 The installation of additional controls such as UV lighting is being investigated for additional disinfection.

-In spaces without mechanical HVAC, but with windows and doors, Facilities will be adding exhaust fans to maximize the air changes in rooms to six to eight times an hour.
-Closed spaces like private offices will be single occupancy only.
+In spaces without mechanical HVAC, but with windows and doors, Facilities has added exhaust fans to maximize the air changes in rooms to six to eight times an hour.
+Closed spaces like private offices are single occupancy only.

-If spaces do not have mechanical ventilation and no windows, they will be single occupancy or closed.
+If spaces do not have mechanical ventilation and no windows, they are single occupancy or closed.

-The air in bathrooms will be exhausted either through the existing building exhaust system or through the installation of a window exhaust fan.
-Many bathrooms may be single occupancy or, if necessary, closed.
+The air in bathrooms is being exhausted either through the existing building exhaust system or through the installation of a window exhaust fan.
+Many bathrooms are single occupancy or, if necessary, closed.

 The social contract for students, faculty, and staff is an extension of Pratt’s Community Standards and violations will be addressed by staff, faculty, RAs, security, and fellow students as usual.
 Any violations will be adjudicated as are all policy violations, however, it should be noted that violations where one’s actions cause potential harm to another or the community are dealt with more serious consequences/limitations.
 It is critical that all members of the community think through their decisions regarding the social contract as each decision will not only put others at physical risk, it will cause a student a conduct outcome.